ecmwf/metview-python/docs/auto_examples/legend3.rst

     #

     # ------------------------------------------------------------------
-    # Description: Demonstrates how to combine two fields into a single plot
+    # Demonstrates how to combine two fields into a single plot
     # using contour and shade.
 A histogram legend is used for one
     # of the fields.
     # ------------------------------------------------------------------

     import metview as mv